Harry Reid: Cultural and political image

 Part of Reid's confrontation with Frank Rosenthal while chair of the Nevada Gaming Commission is reenacted in the 1995 movie Casino.
 Reid had a role in the movie Traffic (2000), in which he played himself.
 He appeared, with Senators Sam Brownback and Barack Obama, in the 2007 documentary film Sand and Sorrow, which details the genocide in Sudan.

 Reid was elected to the Gaming Hall of Fame in 2001.
 In 2013, adviser Jim Margolis said of Reid, "He is unique in this city.
 And you see it in so many different ways.
 Is he the best TV talking head?
 No. He'd be the first to tell you that.
 Should he smile more?
 Yes.
 Should he say goodbye on the phone when he's done talking to you?
 Probably.
 But those are things you'd assume are part and parcel of a polished figure in Washington.
 That is not Harry Reid."

+Reid was known for his skills in political organizing and getting out the vote, and his voter coalition known as the "Reid Machine" was credited with being the driving force behind several statewide Democratic wins, including Hillary Clinton in the 2016 United States presidential election in Nevada and Catherine Cortez Masto's election to succeed Reid in the concurrent Senate election.
+A veteran of the Reid political machine, Megan K. Jones, has gone on to be a senior advisor to vice president and 2024 Democratic presidential candidate Kamala Harris.

 Harry Reid (formerly McCarran) International Airport, which serves the Las Vegas Valley, was named after Senator Reid on December 14, 2021, just two weeks prior to his death.